 In this community intervention, we will build upon current efforts to work with families involved in the child welfare system and community members by:

-- Collaborate with our community partners to implement a take-home naloxone program for kinship caregivers (e.g., relatives taking care of children whose parent is misusing opioids) and other community members
+- Collaborating with our community partners to implement a take-home naloxone program for kinship caregivers (e.g., relatives taking care of children whose parent is misusing opioids) and other community members

-- Provide training in overdose education and naloxone administration to reduce opioid overdose deaths
+- Providing overdose education and naloxone administration training to reduce opioid overdose deaths

-- Provide early screening for substance use that will allow us to provide evidence-based treatment earlier
+- Providing early screening for substance use that will allow us to provide evidence-based treatment earlier

-- Provide access to naloxone and peer recovery supporters
+- Providing access to naloxone and peer recovery supporters

-We will effectively utilize peer recovery supporters as a key treatment intervention with individuals with opioid use disorders.
+We will effectively utilize peer recovery supporters as a key treatment intervention for individuals with opioid use disorders.

 - The intervention will recruit members of the local recovery community to participate in and complete the training and certification process through the Ohio Department of Mental Health and Addiction Services (OhioMHAS)